ilyrodriguez/Giftunes/README.md

 ### You can now send a text message to that person you want to share your emotions with...
 # GifTunes #
-https://the-knights-of-the-round-table.github.io/GifTunes/
+*-Please open our website with Firefox, it works best with CORS Everywhere Allowed enabled.-* https://the-knights-of-the-round-table.github.io/GifTunes/

 Click on the mood button of your choice select a Gif and a Tune and click the Share button to input your name, phone number and message, then send away!